CSCfi/ansible-role-users/README.md

 # Calling the role

-When you call the role, you may set gather_facts to false.
+When you call the role, you can set gather_facts to false if you want.
+It should work without though.

 <pre>
 - name: Configure users